DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             - **(n(n - 1)) / 2** 🥇
             - **Block Ciphers**: Encrypts data in fixed-size blocks (e.g., 64 bits, 128 bits).
 Examples: DES, 3DES, AES, Blowfish, Twofish.
 Block ciphers can operate in various modes to enhance security and applicability:
                 - ECB (Electronic Codebook): Encrypts each block independently; not recommended due to security weaknesses.
 Only provide confidentiality.
 Plaintext is divided into blocks.
 Each block is encrypted separately to produce the ciphertext blocks
                 - CBC (Cipher Block Chaining): Each plaintext block is XORed with the previous ciphertext block before encryption, improving security.
 The first plaintext block is XORed with an initialization vector (IV) before encryption.
 Subsequent plaintext blocks are XORed with the previous ciphertext block.
 Ensures that identical plaintext blocks produce different ciphertext blocks and Adds diffusion to the encryption process.
+One important consideration when using CBC mode is that errors propagate—­if one block is corrupted during transmission, it becomes impossible to decrypt that block and the next block as well.
                 - Output Feedback (OFB) Mode: Converts a block cipher into a synchronous stream cipher by generating a keystream from the encryption of an initial value (IV) and XORing it with the plaintext.
 The block cipher encrypts an IV to produce a keystream.
 The keystream is XORed with the plaintext to produce ciphertext.
 Error propagation is minimal; a bit error affects only the corresponding bit in the plaintext and can operate in parallel since encryption is independent of the plaintext.
 Weaknesses: Vulnerable to bit-flipping attacks if not combined with proper integrity checks.
 Requires secure IV management.
 Only provide confidentiality.
                 - CFB (Cipher Feedback): Convert block ciphers into stream ciphers, encrypting smaller units of data.
 CFB mode operates on small units of data, such as bits or bytes, and can recover from transmission errors more effectively than some other modes.
 It uses the previous ciphertext block to influence the encryption of the current plaintext block.
 Although CFB mode uses a block cipher, it effectively functions as a stream cipher by generating a keystream that is XORed with the plaintext.
 Strenghts include error Propagation, Self-Synchronizing i.e Capable of recovering from transmission errors if the ciphertext is corrupted or lost.
 Allows for encryption of small units of data (like individual bytes) rather than fixed-size blocks.
 While more secure than ECB, CFB mode still needs to be combined with secure key management practices to avoid vulnerabilities.
                 - CTR (Counter Mode): Encrypts data by combining plaintext with an encrypted counter, turning a block cipher into a stream cipher by encrypting successive values of a counter and XORing the result with the plaintext.
 The block cipher encrypts a counter value, which is incremented for each block.
 The encrypted counter value (keystream) is XORed with the plaintext to produce ciphertext.
 Supports parallel encryption and decryption and Allows random access to encrypted data blocks.
 Weaknesses: The counter must never repeat for the same key to maintain security.
 Only provide confidentiality.